joelagnel/adeb/README.md

 ### Add kernel headers to device in addition to building locally:
 ```
 adeb prepare --build --kernelsrc /path/to/kernel-source/
+OR:
+adeb prepare --build --kbuildout /path/to/kernel-kbuild_out-dir
 ```

 ### Build/install a base image with BCC:
 ```
 adeb prepare --build --bcc --kernelsrc /path/to/kernel-source/
+OR:
+adeb prepare --build --bcc --kbuildout /path/to/kernel-kbuild_out-dir
 ```
 Note: BCC is built from source.
-Also `--kernelsrc` is recommended for tools to function unless device has them already.
+Also `--kernelsrc` or `--kbuildout` is recommended for tools to function unless device has them already.

 ### Extract the FS from the device, after its prepared: